Six Natural Ways to Deal With Stress

 A lesser-known antidote for stress is acupuncture.
 For anyone afraid of needles, they're so tiny you're almost never aware they're in there and most people find the session so relaxing that they fall asleep.
 Research shows acupuncture to be an effective way to reduce a person's experience of stress and can lead to an improved and more positive outlook.

-While herbal and other natural methods of support can provide some balance, never underestimate the need to speak with a therapist or work with a medical professional to address more serious cases of anxiety, depression, and distress.
+While herbal and other natural methods of support can provide some balance, never underestimate the need to speak with a therapist or work with a medical professional to address more serious cases of distress.
 In the same way that you wouldn't let high blood pressure or a gaping wound go untreated, tending to mental health is an important aspect of physical well-being.

 We all experience stressful situations, but we don't need to simply tolerate them.
 Harness the power of these natural methods to improve your outlook and find more joy in the chaos of a busy schedule.